 When an employee is furloughed, they will not be carrying out any work, and therefore will not be directly and actively engaged in R&D activities.

-Claims being submitted during this period will not typically be affected because the R&D activities have been carried out in prior accounting periods (before the furlough began).
-However, we’d expect to see the impact of this on R&D claims later this year and into 2021, as some companies report lower R&D investment during this period.
+R&D claims are filed retrospectively, so we expect to start to see the impact of this on claims filed in late 2020 and into 2021, as some companies report lower R&D investment during this period.

 HMRC confirmed on 11 September 2020 its view on whether staffing costs will qualify for R&D tax relief where the staff normally engaged in R&D activities have been furloughed as a result of the coronavirus pandemic.
 HMRC considers that those employees cannot be regarded as being directly or actively engaged in relevant R&D during those times.
-Further details may be found at the ICAEW page HMRC updates guidance on R&D tax relief and furloughed employees.
+Further details may be found in HMRC’s Corporate Intangibles Research and Development Manual at CIRD83200.

 If there are no available competent professionals in the business – how can an R&D claim be submitted?